Gabinou/mace/README.md

     - No bespoke parser to implement: C compilers already exist!
 - Using C to build C gets you free lunches!
     - Same skills needed to write and run `hello_world.c` for `mace` usage.
-        - Learn C syntax.
-        - Write a C file.
-        - Compile a C file.
-        - Run resulting executable.
+    - Learn C syntax, write a C file, compile the C file and run resulting executable.

 ## Limitations
 - Tested on Linux only.